Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Within thirty days after the said district has been declared a corporation by the department, such department shall transmit to the Secretary of State and to the county clerk in each of the counties having lands in said district copies of the findings and the decree of the department incorporating said district.
+Within thirty days after the district has been declared a corporation by the Chief Water Officer, the Chief Water Officer shall transmit to the Secretary of State and to the county clerk in each of the counties having lands in the district copies of the findings and the decree of the Chief Water Officer incorporating the district.
 The same shall be filed in the office of the Secretary of State, in the same manner as articles of incorporation are now required to be filed under the general laws concerning corporations, and also be filed in the office of the county clerk of each county in which a part of the district is located where they shall become permanent records.
 The clerk in each county shall receive a fee of one dollar for filing and preserving the same.
-The Secretary of State shall receive for filing said copies such fees as now are or hereafter may be provided by law for like services in similar cases.
+The Secretary of State shall receive for filing the copies such fees as now are or hereafter may be provided by law for like services in similar cases.

 Cite this article: FindLaw.com - Nebraska Revised Statutes Chapter 46.
 Irrigation and Regulation of Water § 46-529.
 Decree; filing; fees - last updated January 01, 2024 | https://codes.findlaw.com/ne/chapter-46-irrigation-and-regulation-of-water/ne-rev-st-sect-46-529/